-Achievement of cognitive objectives is assessed via homework, class discussions, white board exercises, polling/gaming questions, quizzes, projects, written exams and tabletop simulations.
+Achievement of cognitive objectives is assessed via homework, class discussions, white board exercises, polling/gaming questions, projects, quizzes, written exams and tabletop simulations.
 Psychomotor and affective objectives are measured by simulations, scenarios, practical exams, and direct observation.

-Quizzes: Weekly formative assessments are usually constructed as multiple choice items that include multiple response formats and technology enhanced questions that mirror the format of the NREMT exam.

-These quizzes are rigorous and are blueprinted to highly critical objectives from the preceding week.
-The quiz blueprint is provided to students in advance.

-- Cognitive (Written) exams at the end of EMS 210, 211, 212, 213 each consist of 150 multiple-choice questions.
+- Quizzes: Weekly formative assessments are constructed as questions that mirror the NREMT exam, i.e. multiple choice items that include multiple response formats, clinical judgement scenarios, graphical, drag-and-drop, build list, options box.
+Quizzes are rigorous and blueprinted to critical objectives from the preceding week.
+Blueprints are provided to students in advance of the exam (refer to Assignment section for Blue Print Reviews). - Cognitive (Written) exams at the end of EMS 210, 211, 212, 213 each consist of 150 NREMT style questions.
 Starting with EMS 211, written exams also include a timed ECG rhythm strip test.
-Exam blueprints are provided to students in advance. - Psychomotor (Practical) exams at the end of EMS 210, 211, 212, and 213 assess competency in performing skills as listed on the class academic calendar.
-Students have access to all skill sheets in advance and prepare for testing in labs. - Final Cognitive exam: Consists of 150 multiplechoice questions that are a summative assessment of cognitive objectives across the whole course plus a timed ECG test. - Final Psychomotor exam: Currently mirrors the NREMT Advanced psychomotor exam.
+The same Blue Print model is followed as with quizzes (see above). - Psychomotor (Practical) exams at the end of EMS 210, 211, 212, and 213 assess competency in performing skills as listed on the class academic calendar.
+Students have access to all skill sheets in advance and prepare for testing in labs. - Final Cognitive exam: Consists of 150 multiplechoice questions that are a summative assessment of cognitive objectives across the whole course plus a timed ECG test.